masinde70/TheJourneyToDataScience/README.md

  - Mermaid
  - pretty-confusion-matrix
  -

+# DeepLearning
+When you hear the term deep learning, just think of a large deep neural net.
+Deep refers to the number of layers typically and so this kind of the popular term that’s been adopted in the press.
+I think of them as deep neural networks generally

 ## NLP
  Natural language processing (NLP) is a collective term referring to automatic computational processing of human languages.
 This includes both algorithms that take human-produced text as input, and algorithms that produce natural looking text as outputs.

-## DeepLearning
-When you hear the term deep learning, just think of a large deep neural net.
-Deep refers to the number of layers typically and so this kind of the popular term that’s been adopted in the press.
-I think of them as deep neural networks generally
-## Data Science tools
+# Data Science tools
-### Feature engine
+## Feature engine
  Feature-engine is a Python 3 package
  Can be installed using anaconda
  - $ conda install -c conda-forge feature_engine
+  #### Applications of feature engine
+  - Missing data imputation
+  - Categorical Variable Encoding
+  - Variable Transformation
+  - Variable Discretisation
+  - Outlier Handling
+  - Feature Creation
+  - Scikit-learn Wrapper

- ### Jupyter to medium
+## Jupyter to medium
  Publish blog posts to medium as Jupyter notebook, jupyter_to_medium will automate the process of taking your Jupyter Notebook as is and publishing it as a Medium post in almost no time at all, saving huge amounts of time.